nushell/nushell.github.io/book/thinking_in_nu.md

 ## Variables are Immutable by Default

 Another common surprise when coming from other languages is that Nushell variables are immutable by default.
-Coming to Nushell, you'll want to spend some time becoming familiar with working in a more functional style, as this tends to help write code that works best with immutable variables.
+While Nushell has optional mutable variables, many of Nushell's commands are based on a functional-style of programming which requires immutability.

 Immutable variables are also key to Nushell's [`par-each` command](/commands/docs/par-each.md), which allows you to operate on multiple values in parallel using threads.